pollination/appendix-g-performance/README.md

 personal thermal comfort devices.
 It may also be necessary to adjust hot water loads loads in cases where low-flow fixtures are implemented.

-After the creation of the baseline model, his recipe will simulate it in EnergyPlus, performing 4 separate simulations in parallel for each of the 4 cardinal directions per the Appendix G specification.
+After the creation of the baseline model, this recipe will simulate it in EnergyPlus, performing 4 separate simulations in parallel for each of the 4 cardinal directions per the Appendix G specification.
 Alongside these baseline simulations, the input Model will be simulated to get the energy performance